cmuparlay/parlayhash/README.md

 function by an upsert on the same key) and just once.
 With the lock-free version the function could be run multiple times concurrently, although the value of only one will be used.

-**Implementation**: Each bucket points to a structure (Node) containing an array of entries.
-Nodes come in varying sizes and on update the node is copied.
-When growing each bucket is copied to k new buckets and the old bucket is marked as "forwarded".

 The implementation uses
 [parlaylib](https://github.com/cmuparlay/parlaylib) for parallelism.